phouse512/blog/_posts/2016-09-12-modernizing-your-media-archives.markdown

 made it easy to transfer, and now all of my videos are backed up in the cloud for the long-term!

-I would recommend to any of you in the same boat as I was to look into modernizing your media collection.
+To any of you in the same boat as me, I recommend looking into modernizing your media collection.
 While in the past 20 years, formats for media storage have changed drastically (think of floppies, cassettes, CDs, etc.), with the prevalance and cost-efficiency of cloud storage, I think it's a safe bet to transfer your media now.
-In the next 5-10 years, it will only get harder to access and view any old media formats you might have as specialized media readers and adapters get harder to find.
+In the next 5-10 years, it will only get harder to access and view any old media formats you might have as specialized media readers and adapters become more rare.

 By using a specialized cloud storage company, you put the burden on them to manage rotating hard-drives, hardware failure, [data rot][data], etc. You